kne22ic/remwaste/README.md

 ---

-## Data Flow & Approach
+## How It Works

 1. **Fetching Skips:**
-   The app fetches skips from a remote API using a Redux async thunk.
-Each skip is enriched with:
+   Skip data is fetched from a static API endpoint using a Redux async thunk.
+Each skip entry is enriched with:
-   - An image URL based on its size (e.g., `4-yarder-skip.jpg`)
+   - A matching image (e.g. 4-yarder-skip.jpg)
-   - A `perfect_for` array suggesting typical use cases for each size
+   - A list of "perfect for" use cases based on size

-   - API calls are hardcoded for this task and the app does not handle env files or dynamic API endpoints.
+   The API endpoint is currently hardcoded and does not support .env or dynamic URLs.

 2. **Skip Selection:**

-   - The `SkipPicker` component displays all skips horizontally.
+- The `SkipPicker` component displays all available skips horizontally.
-   - Clicking a card updates the selected skip in the parent (`SkipSelection`).
+- Selecting a skip updates the state in the parent component (`SkipSelection`).
-   - The selected skip is highlighted with a blue background and border.
+- The selected card is visually highlighted with a blue border and background.

-3. **Skip Details:**
+3. **Viewing Skip Details:**
    - The `SkipCard` component shows all relevant details for the selected skip, including:
      - Capacity, hire period, price, VAT
      - Allowed on road, allows heavy waste (with warnings if not)